General GAN-generated image detection by data augmentation in fingerprint domain: Proposed Method

 However, the indistinguishability of fingerprints from different categories of fake images is not guaranteed.
-For example, the fingerprints of fake dogs and fake cats may differ, which reduces the universality of the fingerprints.
+For example, the fingerprints of fake dogs and fake cats generated by the same GAN may differ, which reduces the universality of the fingerprints.
 To further ensure the GAN fingerprints learned by the extractor are content-independent, we leverage an additional category discriminator to make the fingerprints extracted from different categories indistinguishable.
-To be specific, besides the MSE on real images, the fingerprint extractor $E$ is also optimized by maximizing an adversarial loss.
+To be specific, besides the MSE on only real images, the fingerprint extractor $E$ is also optimized by maximizing an adversarial loss.
 Let us denote the category discriminator by ${D}$, and suppose there are $K$ categories of fake images in the training data, ${D}$ aims to minimizing a $K$-classification loss.
-As shown in Figure~\ref{fig:extractor}, to let the fingerprints indistinguishable for different categories, we introduce a Gradient Reversal Layer (GRL) between the extracted fingerprints and ${D}$.
-GRL changes the sign of the gradient from ${D}$ when optimizing ${E}$, to let the extracted fingerprints of different categories indistinguishabe.
+As shown in Fig.~\ref{fig:extractor}, to let the fingerprints indistinguishable for different categories, we utilize a Gradient Reversal Layer (GRL)~\cite{ganin2015unsupervised} between the extracted fingerprints and ${D}$.
+GRL changes the sign of the gradient from ${D}$ when optimizing ${E}$, to let the extracted fingerprints of different categories indistinguishable.
 The training process can be formulated as:

-where $X_{f}$ and $Y_{f}$ are the set of fake images and their corresponding category labels. $\mathbbm{1}_{[n=y]}$ is a one-hot vector with $y$-th element being 1.
+where $X_{f}$ and $Y$ are the set of fake images and their corresponding category labels. $\mathbbm{1}_{[n=y]}$ is a one-hot vector with $y$-th element being 1.
 Outputs of $D(\cdot)$ is a $K$-dimensional vector indicating the predicted category by the index of largest element.

 Finally, the total loss $\mathcal{L}_{E}$ of the fingerprint extractor is:

 where $\lambda$ is the weight of $\mathcal{L}_{adv}$.
 After training, the fingerprint extractor $E$ is frozen when used to extract GAN fingerprints $F$ from fake images by subtracting the reconstructed image from the original fake image: $F={x}_{f}-E({x}_{f})$.